midnjerry/UnityDesignPatterns/README.md

 In the example, an event bus pattern is used to track the lifecycle events of a race and is also used to implement a countdown timer.

+### Command Pattern

+An InputController is used to assign buttons to specific commands.
+When pressed, an `Invoker` executes and records the command.
+These records are then use to replay gameplay.

 ## Useful Links
 * [Book GitHub Repo](https://github.com/PacktPublishing/Game-Development-Patterns-with-Unity-2021-Second-Edition)